AvivAbachi/react-calculator/README.md

 # React calculator

-React Calculator whit support PWA.
+React Calculator with support PWA.

 Not use method `eval` to soulde.